Inflammation the Modern Day Epidemic

 What can be done to prevent chronic inflammation?

 There are many things you can do to prevent inflammation, starting with your diet.
-Here are a just a few to start with:
+Here are a few tips:

 • A healthy gut flora helps prevent chronic inflammation.
+A decline in oestrogen around the menopause reduces the diversity of your gut bacteria.
 Keep your gut bacteria healthy with a varied diet and the help of a probiotic or probiotic foods such as yoghurt, kefir and fermented foods (use caution if you have existing IBS though).
 Bacterial or fungal overgrowth in the gut contributes to unhealthy gut flora.
 This can be tested for and treated

 • Food intolerances e.g. to gluten or cow’s milk, can cause chronic inflammation